arista-eosext/TCPCheck/README.md

 This release has been tested on EOS 4.20.1, 4.20.4, 4.20.5 and 4.24.0.
 It is NOT currently supported on any releases beyond 4.29+ which transitioned to Python3.

+Based on licensing, this is open source and this and other open-source tools are not supported directly by Arista Support.
+Support is best effort as it relates to extensions such as this one.

 ## Troubleshooting

 ### Agent crash due to Windows CR LF